Connect-Smart/xcomfort/README.md

 The integration polls updates from xComfort SHC to Home Assistant with user defined frequency.
 Work on push based status updates is in progress.

-### xComfort to MQTT broker
-For instant, push based updates from xComfort SHC to Home Assistant you can try AppDaemon based [xcomfort2mqtt](https://github.com/plamish/xcomfort2mqtt "xcomfort2mqtt") .
-This can be useful if you want to trigger  Home Assistant automations from your xComfort devices

-### Help and new ideas
-For help or question open an issue.
-For new ideas or comments open an discussion

 # xcomfort